Course-Hero-3/MotivateMe/planning/project_plan.md

 List the current user stories you will implement.

-1. As a professor, I want to organize myself by listing what assignments, exams, and projects are due for my students, so that’s why I would like to use this application to make myself organized.
+1. As a film student, I want to organize myself by listing what projects and short films are due for the film festival, so that’s why I would like to use this application to make myself organized.

 2. As an honors student, I want to be able to see little summaries of previous accomplishments, so that I stay motivated and stay on top of my class while studying to become a surgeon.